Nikki C is wearing the 'Bamboo Workout Tee' in white/gray.

 - 4% Other (protein-rich foods, meat, dairy, flaxseed oil).

 5. One breast producing less milk - is it normal?

 6. How to increase milk supply in one breast?When we asked moms how they increased their milk supply in one breast, we found that 79% of them said the difference wasn’t actually enough to be deemed a real issue.
-However, the most common way to increase milk supply in one breast due to an uneven milk supply is to start each feed on the slow side to encourage more milk production.
+However, the most common way to increase milk supply in one breast is to start each feed on the slow side to encourage more milk production.
 Babies feed more at the start, hence encouraging that breast to increase its supply.
 The next most common method is to pump on the less productive side after a feed and/or in between feeds.

-There were a few cases where nothing has worked to reduce the oversupply in one breast and this has resulted in mastitis.
+There were a few cases where nothing has worked to reduce the oversupply in one breast and this has unfortunately resulted in mastitis.

 9. What can I expect from a lactation consultant?